Undergraduate Academic Advising, The Milnes Advising Center

 Consider the date and your schedule.

-- The “Pick a Date” field will auto-populate — we recommend not changing this and just clicking “Find Available Time.”
+• The “Pick a Date” field will auto-populate — we recommend not changing this and just clicking “Find Available Time.”
 This is how you’ll see the most available days and times.

-- Appointments are shown only for dates up to three weeks in advance.
+• Appointments are shown only for dates up to three weeks in advance.

-- Navigate won’t show you appointments that occur during times of your current class-meeting times.
+• Navigate won’t show you appointments that occur during times of your current class meeting times.

-- Did you check all the options available?
+• Did you check all the options available?
 You can search only one option at a time.

 Looking for where and how to meet options?

-- In Navigate, you can see up to three options: In-Person, Online, and Phone.
+• In Navigate, you can see up to three options: In-Person, Online, and Phone.

-- For help with Zoom, the online option, visit the UNT Online Zoom Basics web page.
+• For help with Zoom, the online option, visit the UNT Online Zoom Basics web page.

-The CVAD Undergraduate Advising Office also is available to help; see hours and the Advising Office Contact information on this page.
+The CVAD Undergraduate Advising Office is also available to help; see hours and the Advising Office Contact information on this page.

-New to the Navigate app or need help scheduling?
+Are you new to the Navigate app or need help scheduling?

 Drop-in Advising • Same-day Advising